Simmetrics/simmetrics/README.md

 ## Support Caching ##

 Simplification and tokenization are complex and expensive operations.
 When comparing one string against a collection of strings these two operations are done repeatedly for a single string - a common use case when searching for a match.
 With a simple caching mechnism this overhead can be reduced.
+Being able to do this programmatically allows these to be inserted when needed.

 ## Easy Configuration ##

+# Usage #

+TODO: KISS Example.

+## Tokenizers ##
+TODO: Configure tokenizer

+## Simplifiers ##
+TODO: Configure tokenizer, simplifier.

+## Caching ##
+TODO: Configure caching.
+Show provided caching in `StringMetrics`.

+## Performance Testing ##

+TODO: Show performance test usage.